 For all of its early-80s technological innovation, One-on-One would've had all the lasting cultural cachet of Double Dunk had it not been a monster hit.
 The game starts, like so many amazing basketball careers, with two competitors, one ball, and a playground.
 It was as cool as Dr. J. from the jump, opening with a Mooged-out version of Scott Joplin's "Maple Leaf Rag" with options to play against the computer, and four levels ranging from "Park and Rec" to "Pro."
 Or, of course, the version that whiled away many a sunny afternoon indoors, the head-to-head showdown, played either timed or to a certain score.
 Players even got to choose "Winner's Outs" or "Loser's Outs" on the possessions.
 (Law of the hooping land: half-court games are winner's outs.)

 " One-on-One hit at a time that allowed it to be successful, but it wouldn't have had the same impact if it didn't have such great playability," says Saucier, one of the early video-game historians.
-"It wasn't that long since Pong, the original sports game, but One-on-One seems like decades ahead in graphic advancement.
+"It was only six years after the introduction of Pong, the original sports game, but One-on-One seems like decades ahead in graphic advancement.
 Compared to Atari Basketball, which also featured two players, the game play of One-on-One has sophisticated movement.
 It's an extraordinary upgrade."

 One-on-One didn't miss a trick.
 It features "Hacking" fouls called by a diminutive ref, traveling, 24-second shot-clock violations, instant replays (believed to be a video game debut), turnaround over-the-head baseline jumpers, 360-degree pirouettes in the lane, fallaways, putbacks, plus the sartorially correct vintage kneepads, accurate non-NBA jersey numbers, and, depending on your vantage point, rec-specs.
 There were also nifty audio details: dribbles that sound like a metronome, swishes that sound like rustling leaves, and a referee's whistle that sounds like nails on a blacktop.